 “From a mental health perspective and the way that children are developing, they are becoming more and more robust.”

 But she said we all need to help young people understand the risks involved and how they can cope with what happens online.

 “We all need to be more tech savvy.
 We need to understand these apps, online communities and how young people engage with it.”

-Catherine is delivering a workshop titled Risk, danger or cyber trauma?
-Cyberspace and the impact on CYP and the therapist at our Children, Young People and Families conference.
+Catherine delivered a workshop on Risk, danger or cybertrauma?
+Cyberspace and the impact on CYP and the therapist at our 2019 Children, Young People and Families conference.